microsoft/datashaper/javascript/schema/docs/schema.api.md

 // @public (undocumented)
 export type RenameArgs = InputColumnRecordArgs;

-// Warning: (ae-missing-release-tag) "Resource" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ResourceSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface Resource extends Named {
+export interface ResourceSchema extends Named {
     // (undocumented)
     $schema: string;
     homepage?: string;